dmachard/extensiveautomation-server/README.md

 ### Connection using Web client

 To use the server from the web interface, please to read the following [documentation](https://github.com/ExtensiveAutomation/extensiveautomation-webclient#web-interface-for-extensiveautomation).
-This user interface enables to:
+This user interface enables to manage:
-- manage users
+- users
-- manage projects
+- projects
-- manage variables
+- variables
 - and more...

 ### Connection using App client